-Cess is a form of tax and an additional levy by the Central Government to raise funds for specific purpose.
-Cess is resorted to only when there is a need to meet specific expenditure for the Public welfare and to be discontinued once the objective is met.
+Cess is a form of tax and an additional levy by the Central Government to raise funds for a specific purpose.
+Cess is resorted to only when there is a need to meet the specific expenditure for the public welfare and to be discontinued once the objective is met.

 Central Government has introduced various cesses and all of them are not computed in the same manner.
 Few of the examples are Infrastructure Cess on Motor Vehicles – 1 – 4%; Clean Environment Cess – flat of Rs 400 for every tonne of Coal, Education cess on tax amount including surcharge

-Though cess is different from normal taxes from Government’s perspective, it is as good as any tax for common man as it is only going to increase his outflow.
+Though cess is different from normal taxes from Government’s perspective, it is as good as any tax for the common man as it is only going to increase his outflow.
 While increased cess on direct taxes increases the tax outflow, cess on indirect taxes may increase the cost of various products in most cases and thereby increasing the cost of living.
-For eg: Infrastructure cess increased cost of motor vehicles as companies passed on the additional cess to customers by hiking car. prices.
+For eg: The infrastructure cess increased the cost of motor vehicles as companies passed on the additional cess to customers by hiking cars prices.